Part 1: The Day My Life Began to Change — A Mother’s Panic and a Buried Memory

 The Day My Life Started to Change

-I am now living with my partner and three children.
+I am now living with my partner and two children.
 I am working as a learning mentor and my future seemed set.
 I was content.

-My life starts to change in August 2016 when I took two of my children to Colwyn Bay.
-(My partner had work commitments and my oldest son had work experience).
-It was a lovely day and the girls had badgered me into buying a couple of floats so they could have a drift in the sea.
+My life starts to change in August 2016 when I took my children to Colwyn Bay.
+(My partner had work commitments).
+It was a lovely day and the pair had badgered me into buying a couple of floats so they could have a drift in the sea.

-The following forms an abridged account taken from my book Mirror Image Shattered.
+The following is an abridged account taken from my book Mirror Image Shattered.

 I grew uptight as the children continued to float further out.
 Before long, I could no longer make out their faces.
 And that’s when it dawned on me.